not-a-genius/spiderSense/README.md

 ## Set the nucleo board hardware
 Follow the schematic you find on [Hackster.io page](https://www.hackster.io/163479/spider-sense-e3912e).
 ## Set the nucleo board code
 1. Compile on [Mbed online compiler](https://ide.mbed.com/compiler/), or on an offline version, the code for nucleo board you can find in folder: **master/'Nucleo board'**.
-Here you can find the **"main.cpp"** code file and also the needed custom libraries.
+Here you can find the **"main.cpp"** code file, the needed custom libraries.
 Now you will have a **.bin** file with the executable for nucleo board.

 2. Copy and paste **.bin** file in the folder of Nucleo board after you have mounted the usb drive.